Ferrari Berlinetta Boxer: BB 512i

 The BB 512i (also known as the 512 BBi) was introduced in 1981 and was the last of the series.
 The Tipo F110 A engine now incorporated Bosch K-Jetronic CIS fuel injection.
 The fuel injected motor produced cleaner emissions and offered a better balance of performance and driveability.
 Camshaft timing was changed and the Magneti Marelli "Dinoplex" electronic ignition system now had a built-in rev limiter.
 Claimed peak power output was 340 bhp at 6,000 rpm, making the BB 512i the least powerful model in the series.

-External differentiators from the BB 512 besides badging include small white running lights in the front fascia, a front grill that exposed the driving lamps, and a revised rear valence incorporating red fog lamps outboard of the exhaust pipes.
+External differentiators from the BB 512 besides badging include small white running lights in the front fascia, a front grille that exposed the driving lamps, and a revised rear valence incorporating red fog lamps outboard of the exhaust pipes.
 Engine cover venting was also revised.

 The BB 512i used Michelin TRX metric-sized tires and wheels, replacing the Michelin XWX tires used on earlier BB models.
 Tires were sized 240/55 VR 415 front and rear, with wheels sized 180 TR 415 front and 210 TR 415 rear.

 List price of the BB 512i in the UK was in 1981.
 Air conditioning, power windows, and a stereo were all standard equipment.
 Buyers could specify an optional interior trimmed with Ermenegildo Zegna wool cloth in the seats, door panels and headliner.
 This was a rare option, with possibly only 27 examples so equipped.

 1,007 examples of the BB 512i were produced between 1981 and 1984.

-Front view of BB 512i showing revised grill and new marker lights in bumper.
+Front view of BB 512i showing revised grille and new marker lights in bumper.

 Rear view of BB 512i showing revised rear valence with fog lights.

 F110 A engine in BB 512i.
 Bosch K-Jetronic fuel distributors and injection lines are partially visible at top and bottom.